microsoft/semantic-kernel/docs/decisions/0018-kernel-hooks-phase2.md

 - Unable to add new events if needed (ISKFunction interface change needed)
 - Functions need to implement behavior related to dependency (Kernel) events
 - Since Kernel needs to interact with the result of an event handler, a wrapper strategy is needed to access results by reference at the kernel level (control of flow)
-- Passing Kernel event handlers full responsibility downstream to the functions don't sound quite right (Single Responsibility)
+- Passing Kernel event handlers full responsibility downstream to the functions do not sound quite right (Single Responsibility)

 ### Option 4: Delegate to the ISKFunction how to handle events (SKContext Delegates approach)